Hollande eyes quick consensus with Merkel on growth

 Moscovici said Hollande had no intention of provoking a new European crisis over the direction of economic policy.

-Another senior Hollande aide who has been involved in discreet contacts with Germany, Jean-Marc Ayrault, when asked about a possible deal on Schaeuble as Eurogroup head, said there would be give and take with Berlin.

-"Nothing is settled, it will be a negotiation.
-Each side will make a step towards the other with the requirement for a growth pact," Ayrault told Reuters.

-Hollande's growth plan focuses on four elements: common EU "project bonds" to fund infrastructure, a more robust financing role for the European Investment Bank (EIB), a financial transactions tax and more efficient use of EU structural funds.
+The Socialist's growth plan focuses on four elements: common EU "project bonds" to fund infrastructure; a more robust financing role for the European Investment Bank (EIB); a financial transactions tax; and more efficient use of EU structural funds.

-Merkel aides say she is not opposed in principle to any of Hollande's ideas but is skeptical about the utility of project bonds.
-The conservative German leader has said she opposes stimulus measures that rely on more government money.
+Merkel aides say she is not opposed in principle to any of Hollande's ideas but is sceptical about the utility of project bonds.
+But the conservative leader has said she opposes stimulus measures that rely on more government money.

 As more euro zone governments call for moving away from austerity-only policies, Hollande's camp has taken comfort from European Central Bank governor Mario Draghi's recent calls for a "growth pact" to supplement the euro zone's fiscal pact.